Your cart is currently empty!

 Therefore, it is incumbent on the company to develop a program and policy to handle the issue of security, such as installing an app to wipe a device’s memory remotely.

-LSS and BYOD
+Lean Six Sigma and BYOD

 According to a recent Society of Information Management (SIM) survey, the top priority for IT executives in 2012 was to increase business productivity while reducing overhead costs.
 This is likely unchanged for 2013.
 Therefore, organizations with a Lean Six Sigma program who want better IT results may eagerly embrace the concept of BYOD based on the benefits it provides.